julianlam/feps/fep/7d8c/fep-7d8c.md

 One can add these secrets on [woodpecker](https://ci.codeberg.org/repos/12388), then selecting the settings wheel -> `secrets` -> `add secret`.
 The secrets only need to available for the `push` action (corresponding to a merged pull request).

+The deploy_key needs to be end with a new line when pasting into the woodpecker ui.

+## Changes

+- Added discussion link to tracking issue, use table to format (@helge, 2025-03-07)

 ## References

 - pukkamustard, [FEP-a4ed: The Fediverse Enhancement Proposal Process][a4ed], 2020